 Of this, €109.5 million was raised through our fundraising activities, with just over three quarters of our private income (76 per cent) was from the generous support of 640,000 individual givers, who donated on average €123 over the year.
 Of these individual givers, 296,000 were regular donors.

 The majority (82 per cent) of our private revenue was unrestricted; this enables us to rapidly respond to emergencies as and when they arise.
 While individual givers provide the majority of our private funds, we also benefit from the financial support through corporates partners and foundations and by running events.
 The corporate/foundation support accounted for 19 per cent, or €21 million, while events accounted for 5 per cent.

-All head offices mobilised from the As a member of the Disasters Emergencies beginning of the conflict in Ukraine in Committee (DEC), Action Against Hunger February 2022.
-Our individual donors, UK received a record-breaking £9.8 corporate partners, trusts and foundations million to support work in Ukraine and and institutional donors provided neighbouring countries.
-Private funds tremendous support to our emergency allowed for the rapid start-up of emergency appeal for internally displaced people in activities in food, hygiene kits and cash Ukraine and Ukrainian refugees in Moldova, distribution, access to water and mental Poland, and Romania.
-More than 13 million health activities.
-Action Against Hunger euros were raised in Canada.
-France. reached 480,716 people between February and December 2022.
-Germany, Italy, Spain, the UK, and the US in just a few months.
+All head offices mobilised from the beginning of the conflict in Ukraine in February 2022.
+Our individual donors, corporate partners, trusts and foundations and institutional donors provided tremendous support to our emergency appeal for internally displaced people in Ukraine and Ukrainian refugees in Moldova, Poland, and Romania.
+More than 13 million euros were raised in Canada, France, Germany, Italy, Spain, the UK, and the US in just a few months.